Panfactum/stack/packages/infrastructure/wf_spec/README.md

 ### Parameterizing Workflows and Templates

 Often you will want to supply inputs to workflows so to adjust how they behave.
-Argo calls inputs "parameters" and provides documentation on this functionality [here](https://argo-workflows.readthedocs.io/en/latest/walk-through/parameters/).
+Argo calls inputs "parameters" and provides documentation on this functionality [here](https://argo-workflows.readthedocs.io/en/latest/walk-through/parameters/). [^1]

+[^1]: Technically, there are two types of inputs: parameters (values) and artifacts (files), but we will just focus on parameters in this section.

-Note that *both* Workflows as a whole *and* their individual templates can be parameterized although the syntax is slightly different:
+Note that *both* Workflows as a whole *and* their individual templates can be parameterized although the syntax is slightly different.
+A Workflow has `arguments` and a template has `inputs`:

 ```hcl
 module "workflow_spec" {